-Garrett has given you a task to find the odd noise that is coming from the Attic where the Book of Historia was once located.
+Garrett has given you a task to find the odd noise from the Attic where the Book of Historia was once located.

-This was his ticket out, and Zero pulled the blanket backwards.
-He hopped out of the bed ready to get on with quest.
+This was his ticket out, and Zero pulled the blanket backward.
+He hopped out of bed, ready to get on with his quest.
 Having to finish the quest quickly was his main priority.
-He had to get out before he got cabin fever for being in one place too long with nothing to do but read.
+He had to get out before he got cabin fever after being in one place too long with nothing to do but read.

 “What do you mean?”
 Zero followed behind him, trying to catch up with Garrett’s long legs.
-Even though Garrett was walking his usual speed, for Zero who was still a thirteen year old looking teen, he had take faster steps to keep up with Garrett.
-He was sure that he was slowly starting to hit a growth spurt, and he could feel his aching bones starting to creak.
+Even though Garrett was walking at his usual speed, Zero, still a thirteen-year-old-looking teen, had to take faster steps to keep up with Garrett.
+He was sure he was slowly starting to hit a growth spurt, and he could feel his aching bones creak.

 Since he hit level 150, his Origin form grew taller and slimmer, but there wasn’t much change in his human form.
-He wondered when he would grow to an adult size and wondered how much taller he would grow in his Origin form.
-For now, he was sure his Origin form was even the size of an fully grown elephant.
+He wondered when he would grow to adult size and how much taller he would grow in his Origin form.
+For now, he was sure his Origin form was even the size of a fully grown elephant.

 “You’ll know when we get there.”
 Garrett chuckled.
 “So many things have been changing since the invasion.
-New passageways and rooms that have never been there before have been appearing left and right.
+New passageways and rooms that have never been there appearing left and right.
 It’s truly stunning.
-This library is Alive.
+This Library is Alive.
 I swear it on my ancestors that it is.”

 Garrett and Zero quickly went up the stairs and into a large doorway.
-The last time he found his way up towards the attic, he had to squeeze through a small door and tight corners, but now the setting and the placement of doors were different.
-The entrance was even more grand than before.
+The last time he found his way up towards the Attic, he had to squeeze through a small door and tight corners, but now the doors’ setting and placement were different.
+In addition, the entrance was even grander than before.

-“Like I said, the library has slowly been changing and even moving like an odd contraption.
-This is truly fascinating if you know what I mean.
-Everyday we find something new, but at the same time we worry that we might one day get lost.”
-Garrett enters in first.
-“Watch your step, the first one always seems to get me.”
-He picked up the torch from the wall and lights it with magic.
+“Like I said, the Library has slowly been changing and moving like an odd contraption.
+This is truly fascinating, if you know what I mean.
+Every day we find something new, but at the same time, we worry that we might one day get lost.”
+Garrett enters first.
+“Watch your step; the first one always seems to get me.”
+He picked up the torch from the wall and lit it with magic.

-The bright light of the fire crackled with life as the once dark passageway is brightened.
-The cold damp walls were pristine white like marbles.
-Each step they took towards the attic the wall seemed to hold more and more majestic paintings of the sky and flying bird-like creatures.
-Zero for some reason was sure he thought they looked like dragons.
+The bright light of the fire crackled with life as the once dark passageway brightened.
+The cold, damp walls were pristine white like marbles.
+Each step they took towards the Attic, the wall seemed to hold more and more majestic paintings of the sky and flying bird-like creatures.
+Zero, for some reason, was sure he thought they looked like dragons.

-No doors stood in their way, and only the opened up scene laid before him.
+No doors stood in their way; only the opened-up scene lay before him.
 Grass that wasn’t once there was present as life was bubbling around it.
-Shrubs, trees, flowers, and vines decorated the walls, a small pond was present in the middle of the room where the book of Historia once stood.
+Shrubs, trees, flowers, and vines decorated the walls, and a small pond was in the middle of the room where the book of Historia once stood.
 No more was there a pedestal or even the guardian that guarded the book.
 It was instead an oddly magical feel to the place, where he thought possibly fairies could even live.

-Different vibrant colors of flowers were present as they littered around the pond.
-A streak of light cast down upon the pond, accentuating the pond and warmth could be felt.
-Zero walked towards the pond stupefied in everything that he was seeing.
-He didn’t feel like he was gone from this place too long and already so much has changed before him.
+Different vibrant colors of flowers were present as they littered the pond.
+A streak of light cast down upon the pond, accentuating the pond, and warmth could be felt.
+Zero walked towards the pond, stupefied by everything that he was seeing.
+Already so much has changed before him.
 Nothing could describe the sheer amount of change.

 “How do you know this?”

-Out of curiosity he bends over to take a closer look.
+Out of curiosity, he bends over to take a closer look.
 Squinting, he thought he saw something surfacing towards him quickly.
-Pulling away, he fell backwards.
+Pulling away, he fell backward.
 A large crystal clear flower emerged from the watery depths of the pond.
 Its translucent petals shimmered magically in the light.

 “What-!”
-Garrett yelled in horror as he fell backwards in fright.
-His monocle fell down on to his side as his hands wildly fluttered around him trying to catch balance.
-The sudden appearance of the flower was even a bit shocking to Zero himself.
+Garrett yelled in horror as he fell backward in fright.
+His monocle fell down onto his side as his hands wildly fluttered around him, trying to catch balance.
+The sudden appearance of the flower was even a bit shocking to Zero.

-What laid trapped inside of the crystal clear flower was Zeraph and another young boy who reminded Zero of a page.
-A puff like sound of air escaped as the flower slowly opened revealing the two inside.
+What lay trapped inside of the crystal clear flower was Zeraph and another young boy who reminded Zero of a page.
+A puff-like sound of air escaped as the flower slowly opened, revealing the two inside.

 “Sir?”
 The boy squeaked.
 He turned towards Zeraph and found him still sleeping.
 “Sir!”
 He pulled himself over and shook Zeraph hard.

-“He’ll be alright.”
-Zero called out towards the boy.
+“He’ll be alright,” Zero called out to the boy.
 “If I’m not mistaken, he said he’ll be back later today.”